My Forking Life

 Instructions

 • Make marinade by whisking together soy sauce, olive oil, rice vinegar, and chili garlic paste.
-Set aside 2 Tbsp of marinade for later, pour the rest on the flank steak.
+Set aside 2 tablespoon of marinade for later, pour the rest on the flank steak.
 Set aside.

 • Heat large skillet over medium high heat.
-Add 1 Tbsp vegetable oil.
+Add 1 tablespoon vegetable oil.
 Add eggs, and stir, cook until scrambled.
 Remove from skillet.

 • Wipe skillet clean if any eggs left in skillet, being careful not to burn yourself.